flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     - Hardware (GFX Card and Driver, Overclocking, etc.)
     - Controllers and Drivers

-    Unfortunately just using a sim API functions might trigger a CTD so the trigger could be the aircraft but the root cause would be the sim.
+    Unfortunately just using the sim's API functions might trigger a CTD so the trigger could be the aircraft but the root cause would be the sim.

-    If you can reproduce it reliably please share this information on Discord or our GitHub so we can try to also reproduce it.
+    If you can reproduce it reliably please share this information with us on Discord or our GitHub so we can try to also reproduce it.
 This would be the first step to fix anything.

     ^^Root Cause^^